Sophie Livingstone MA, UKCP, BACP (Snr Accred), COSRT

 Concessions sometimes available

 I also offer supervision to qualified and training counsellors and therapists, and to other helping professionals.

 |Face to face counselling:||Yes|

 Supervision & training

-I offer supervision to both trainees and experienced therapists.View supervision profile
+I offer supervision to both trainees and experienced therapists practicing a variety of modalities.View supervision profile